Unusual Working Fluids

 This article is at present the only description of a sulphur dioxide engine that gives any details.
 The engine also appears to have been doing a useful job of work at the Berlin Electric Light Company.
 The sulphur dioxide was used in a bottoming cycle, utilising the heat rejected from a steam engine.

 The description could be clearer, but it appears that the triple-expansion engine handled only steam, while the sulphur dioxide expanded in a separate engine, with a cylinder the same diameter as the intermediate-pressure cylinder in the triple-expansion engine.
 According to the last paragraph, at least two of these engines were made.
-However, sulphur dioxide bottoming cycles have not caught on, probably because of the toxic and corrosive nature of the gas, and the relatively large cost of recovering a modest amount of power.
+However, sulphur dioxide bottoming cycles have not caught on, perhaps because of the toxic nature of the gas.

 Professor Josse was a prominent expert in power engineering and also worked on surface condensers and refrigeration.